rybarska/pipex/README.md

 Pipex is a command-line utility designed to emulate the behavior of Unix shell, involving redirection and pipes.
 It allows users to execute a sequence of shell commands while redirecting input and output streams between files and commands.
-The output of the Pipex program mirrors that of the UNIX shell when executing input in the following format:
+The output of the pipex program mirrors that of the UNIX shell when executing input in the following format:

 < file1 command1 | command2 > file2

 Key features of pipex include:

-* Handling of input and output files: Pipex can take input from one file and redirect output to another file, similar to the '<' and '>' operators in Unix shell commands.
+* Handling of input and output files: pipex can take input from one file and redirect output to another file, similar to the '<' and '>' operators in Unix shell commands.
-* Command execution: Pipex executes two shell commands in sequence, passing the output of the first command as input to the second command, similar to the '|' operator in Unix shell commands.
+* Command execution: pipex executes two shell commands in sequence, passing the output of the first command as input to the second command, similar to the '|' operator in Unix shell commands.
-* Error handling: Pipex includes robust error handling to detect and handle various error conditions, such as invalid command syntax, file I/O errors, and command execution failures.
+* Error handling: pipex includes robust error handling to detect and handle various error conditions, such as invalid command syntax, file I/O errors, and command execution failures.
 * Bonus features: In addition to the mandatory functionality, pipex offers bonus features such as support for multiple pipes and the 'here_doc' feature, allowing input to be provided directly from the command line.